ComplicatedPhenomenon/C_Takeoff/function/function.md

 Clearly, C is not designed as functional programming.

 <span style="color:red">
-Can C be used for functional programming?
+Is it wise to use C for functional programming?
 </span>

 Even it can be used as a functional paradigm programming language, it doesn't make too much sense, and drag you into tricky situation.